svetliomihailov/2017.partialconf.com/source/blog/2017-05-30-functional-technologies-on-the-web-pt1.html.markdown

 In recent years the functional approach have been front and central with the rise of real-time UIs, cloud computing and distributed systems.
 Functional technologies provide a lot of solutions that can help with these challenges, but with so many choices it’s usually difficult to decide where to start first, or go next.

 We [started](https://medium.com/@partialconf/announcement-2335684ba05d) Partial as a platform for exchanging knowledge and ideas.
-Our main goal is this new conference to become a annual gathering for the curious to learn, teach, and share.
+Our main goal is this new conference to become an annual gathering for the curious to learn, teach, and share.

 This is Part 1 of our attempt at collecting an overview of the functional technologies used on the web.
 This is what **PartialConf** is all about.
 Stay tuned for more!